parres-hq/whitenoise/src/integration_tests/README.md

 **Allowed Usage:**

 - Store accounts, groups, and message IDs created during the scenario
-  - We can add more things but let's be mindful on avoiding too much bloat
+  - We can add more items, but be mindful to avoid unnecessary bloat
 - Pass data between TestCases in the same scenario
 - Track test execution statistics